Frequently asked questions

 How many of you look after the gardens?

-The regular team consists of four residents from the road running behind the gardens, but we have occasional group sessions with South Bedfordshire Friends of the Earth members, e.g. to use weed wands on the paths to destroy weeds by heat (rather than using herbicides, whose safety is constantly being questioned, and which leave the paths looking untidy while the weeds die).
+The regular team consists of five residents from the road running behind the gardens, but we have occasional group sessions with South Bedfordshire Friends of the Earth members, e.g. to use weed wands on the paths to destroy weeds by heat (rather than using herbicides, which leave the paths looking untidy while the weeds die, and whose safety is constantly being questioned).

 We also have various groups helping us survey the wildlife and wild flowers throughout the year, and the local preschool help us water, and look after one of the beds.

-If you don’t like plants grown in peat, where do you get them from?
+If you don’t use peat or plants grown in it, where do you get all the plants from?

-Mostly we grow our own now, many of them from cuttings of plants put in when we dug out the gardens in 2014; we have also transferred from the team’s own gardens a number of plants that really attract bees, like the pulmonaria, coreopsis, penstemons, hyssop, geums and Michaelmas daisies (which are flowering now, in mid-July – it’s been a crazy year).
+Mostly we grow our own now, many of them from cuttings of plants put in when we dug out the gardens in 2014; we have also transferred from the team’s own gardens a number of plants that really attract bees, like the pulmonaria, coreopsis, penstemons, hyssop, geums, heleniums and Michaelmas daisies.